Frequently Asked Questions

 Students

-Each year, qualifying first year financial aid students from the University of Cape Town, the University of Pretoria, and Stellenbosch University are invited to apply to the Dell Young Leaders programme.
+Each year, qualifying first year financial aid students are invited to apply to the Dell Young Leaders programme.
 Invites will be sent during the second term from the university’s financial aid office and directly from the programme via email.
-Applications from students at other universities, or outside of those individuals invited to apply, are not accepted at this time.
+Applications from students outside of those individuals invited to apply, are not accepted at this time.

 Link to this answer